isaacnmm/pestpolicy-hugo2XX/content/posts/best-controller-for-rocket-league/index.md

 It has an ergonomic design, comes with two vibration feedback motors, 2-analog pressure-point triggers, and an 8-way directional pad.
 Has an integrated 3.5mm port headset.
-Further, if any game will not recognize the controller, you can manually [set up the Xbox 36 for the rocket league](https://www.marauderclan.com/topic/375-how-to-play-rocket-league-with-a-controller-on-your-pc/) and assign various buttons.�Despite that the controller and other hardware could cost more, it is much cheaper to download games than in different setups.
+Further, if any game will not recognize the controller, you can manually [set up the Xbox 36 for the rocket league](https://www.marauderclan.com/topic/375-how-to-play-rocket-league-with-a-controller-on-your-pc/) and assign various buttons.Despite that the controller and other hardware could cost more, it is much cheaper to download games than in different setups.
-*Design:�*
+*Design:*
 Your Xbox 360 controller will free you from your coffee table and wires, which can be uneasy due to using a keyboard and mouse.
 - The controller is compatible with Xbox 360 and XP PCs and various Microsoft gaming platforms, and it is easy to configure on PC.
 - The controller has Vibration Feedback that will give you an excellent feel of the rocket league game.